 The Zyppah is FDA-cleared and BBB-accredited.
 We’re not sure if it’s totally hypoallergenic, but it’s free of latex, acrylics and BPA.
 It shouldn’t trigger any allergies or sensitivities.

-As for style, it’s bright green, so it’s not exactly a subtle product.
-But you can rest assured that you’ll never lose the Zyppah among the knick-knacks of your nightstand.
+As for style, it’s bright green, so it’s not exactly a subtle presentation.
+But you can rest assured that you’ll never lose the Zyppah among the knick-knacks on your nightstand.